 PT37.
 Continue to provide portable washrooms, picnic tables and trash cans at South Lancaster Wharf.
 Consider installing bike racks at or near the wharf, to accommodate cyclists using the Waterfront Trail.
-If Crown land can be acquired, continue to work with the South Lancaster Wharf Committee to improve recreation related uses in this area of the waterfront.
+If Crown land can be acquired, continue to work with the Friends of the South Lancaster Wharf to improve recreation related uses in this area of the waterfront.